Nicola Fox

-Nicola J. Fox (born 1969) is the Associate Administrator for NASA's Science Mission Directorate, and was previously the Director of NASA's Heliophysics Science Division.
-She was the lead scientist for the Parker Solar Probe, and served as the Science and Operations Coordinator for the International Solar-Terrestrial Physics Science Initiative.
+Nicola Justine Fox (born 1968) is the Associate Administrator for NASA's Science Mission Directorate.
+Appointed to the position in February 2023, she is therefore NASA's head of science.

+She previously served as the Director of NASA's Heliophysics Science Division and in the Applied Physics Laboratory at the Johns Hopkins University.
+Fox was the lead scientist for the Parker Solar Probe, and served as the Science and Operations Coordinator for the International Solar-Terrestrial Physics Science Initiative.

 Early life and education

 Fox was born in Hitchin, Hertfordshire, England.
-When she was eight months old her father showed her the Apollo 11 moon landing on television.
+When she was eight months old her father showed her the Apollo 11 Moon landing on television.
 He continued to encourage her love of science, explaining to her the movement of the planets and identifying stars in the night's sky.
-She attended St. Francis' College in Letchworth Garden City, an all girls school.
-When she arrived at college she was often the only girl in her science classes.
+She attended St. Francis' College in Letchworth Garden City in Hertfordshire, a private all-girls school.
+When she arrived at university she was often the only girl in her science classes.

 Fox completed a bachelor's degree in physics at Imperial College London in 1990.
 She earned a master's degree in Telecommunications and Satellite Engineering at the University of Surrey in 1991.
 She returned to Imperial College London for her doctoral studies, and served as the Imperial College Union's Women's Officer.
 She completed a PhD in space and atmospheric physics at Imperial College London in 1995.
-Her dissertation considered geomagnetic storms.
+Her dissertation investigated geomagnetic storms and was supervised by Stan Cowley.